haitaohuang/SGXDataCenterAttestationPrimitives/driver/linux/README.md

 ### Build
+To build driver as a debian or rpm package to be distributed, run script [build_dkms_deb.sh](build_dkms_deb.sh) or [build_dkms_rpm.sh](build_dkms_rpm.sh), respectively.
+The script will copy built package to current directory.
+You can then use dpkg/rpm tool to install on different systems.

-To build the Intel(R) SGX Driver use the following command line:
+To build the Intel(R) SGX Driver for local development, use the following command line:
 ```
 $ make
 ```